 - Total Documents Count - lists the number of documents found during staging.

 - Total Images Count - lists the number of images found during staging.

 - Documents with Images - lists the number of documents that include images found during staging

 - Documents with Natives - lists the number of documents that include native files found during staging.

-- Documents with Placeholders - lists the number of documents that include Placeholders found during staging.
+- Documents with Placeholders - lists the number of documents that include production placeholders found during staging.

 - Redacted Documents - lists the number of documents that include redactions found during staging.

 - The same document is found in multiple data sources.

 When the same document is found in multiple data sources, you will receive an error message.
 The error message identifies the data sources that pulled back the same document and which document they pulled back.
 To resolve the error, modify the saved searches that you selected as your data sources to ensure that they do not pull back any of the same documents.